lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     def default(self, o):
         try:
             to_serialize = {
-                'code': o.code,
+                'code': str(o.code),
                 'size': o.size,
                 'price': o.price,
-                "latitude": o.latitude,
+                'latitude': o.latitude,
-                "longitude": o.longitude,
+                'longitude': o.longitude,
             }
             return to_serialize
         except AttributeError:
             return super().default(o)
 ```

 Providing a class that inherits from `json.JSONEncoder` let us use the `json.dumps(room, cls=RoomEncoder)` syntax to serialize the model.
+Note that we are not using the `to_dict` method, as the UUID code is not directly JSON serialisable.
+This means that there is a slight degree of code repetition in the two classes, which in my opinion is acceptable, being covered by tests.
+If you prefer, however, you can call the `to_dict` method and then adjust the code field with the `str` conversion.

 ## Use cases